lackingworth/Go-Bookstore-Management/README.md

 Handles connections with database (MySQL)

-Viable Operations with db (requests):
+Viable operations with db (requests):
 ```
 /book/ - Create new book entry in db (Method: POST)
 ```